-Figure 10 illustrates one possible solution to the emergent deign problems illustrated in Figure 9.
-In this example, the paintings in the second and third room have been exchanged resulting in a more gradual progression between the rooms that better suits the curious agents.
-The consequences of a more appropriate arrangement of paintings is that the agents explore effectively and comfortably, they report a higher level of interest in the artworks throughout their exploration and as a result they learn a better representation of the conceptual space of the colours used in the artworks.
+Figure 10 illustrates one possible solution to the problems discussed above.
+In this example the paintings in the second and third room have been exchanged resulting in a more gradual progression between the rooms that better suits the curious agents.
+The consequences of a more appropriate arrangement of paintings is that the agents explore effectively and comfortably.
+They report a higher level of interest in the artworks throughout their exploration and as a result they learn a better representation of the conceptual space of the colours used in the artworks.